 Habit stacking is a concept popularized by James Clear in his bestselling book Atomic Habits.
 The idea is simple: instead of trying to create a new habit from scratch, you "stack" it onto an existing habit.
-By anchoring the new behavior to something you already do regularly, you create a natural trigger that makes the new habit easier to remember and execute.
+By anchoring the new behavior to something you already do consistently, you create a natural trigger that makes the new habit easier to remember and execute.

 For example:

-The key is to pair the new habit with a well-established routine, making it easier to integrate into your daily life.
+The key is to pair the new habit with a well-established routine, making it easier to integrate into your life.

 Here’s why it’s so effective: